Sri Chandrasekharendra Saraswathi Viswa Mahavidyalaya: Transport

 The institution has buses for students and staff members commuting from Kancheepuram, Chennai, Walajabad and Ranipet.

 Accommodation

-Men's and women's hostels provide on-campus accommodation for students and a mess which provides food for day-scholars and hostelers.
+Separate, well-furnished, decent boys hostels and girls hostels have been constructed for the boys and girls studying on campus.
+Drinking water is supplied through the Modren RO systems.
+Both North and South Indian food will be available, including Andra vegetarian meals.
+Hot water facilities for bathing, washing machines for washing clothes, a gym, play grounds, WiFi, medical facilities, and 24×7 security monitoring are also available.
+Bank, post office, and ATM facilities are available next to the university entrance.
+Auto, bus, and train facilities are available to visit Kancheepuram, Chennai, and surrounding areas.
+A separate canteen facility is available for day scholars coming from outside the campus.
+Lunch, tea, coffee, tiffin, and snacks are available in the canteen for students, outside visitors, and parents.

 Library

 The university has the Sri Chandrasekharendra Saraswathi International Library, established in 1995, housed in Sri Jayendra Saraswathi Diamond Jubilee Mahal.
 It is spread across an area of 7500 sqft with three floors.
 There are around 200,000 books, periodicals and electronic services including over 1,000 tapes and CD-ROMs.
 The library has a collection of books relating to Engineering and Technology, Management, Science, Humanities, Sanskrit Literature, Tamil Literature, Arts, Indian Culture, Life Sciences, Education, and subscribes to over 200 national and international journals and also all Leading Magazines and Newspapers.

 Medical centre

 A medical centre in the campus provides medical care to students and staff.